Alexandra Sonnemans

 For: composer and musician Ramon Landolt, as part of his project Iced Sound

-Concept, Design and Execution: Alexandra Sonnemans and Caterina Viguera (rotative studio)
+Concept, Design, Execution: Alexandra Sonnemans and Caterina Viguera (rotative studio)

 With: Ramon Landolt, Andreas Lindegger